 When she was a girl, her father died, and when Alice was in her teens, her mother married George Henry Minerd.

 On Nov.
-30, 1891, 19-year-old Alice married 19-year-old Samuel E. Virtue (1872-1936), the son of Jane Virtue and a native of Washington County, PA.
-At the time of marriage, Samuel resided at Eldersville, and worked as an engineer, perhaps an outdated term for electrical worker.
+30, 1891, 19-year-old Alice married 19-year-old Samuel E. Virtue (Jan.
+12, 1872-1936), the son of Jane Virtue and a native of Florence, Washington County, PA.
+At the time of marriage, Samuel resided at Eldersville, and worked as an engineer, perhaps an outdated term for electrical work.
 Because both Alice and Samuel were 19-year-olds, they were considered underage, and their mothers had to sign consent forms.
 News of their marriage license was published in the Pittsburg Dispatch.

 The Virtues had five known children -- William Warden Virtue, Agatha McClellan, Edmond McKinney Virtue, George Ellsworth Virtue and Harold Francis Virtue.